TCOMM911

 Training Programs

 TCOMM 911’s training program is nationally recognized under APCO International’s Agency Training Program Certification, also known as Project 33.
-This designation identifies our training curriculum as meeting the APCO minimum training standards for Public Safety Telecommunicators (APCO ANS 3.103.2-2015).
+This designation identifies our training curriculum as meeting the APCO minimum training standards for Public Safety Telecommunicators (APCO ANSI 3.103.2-2015).

-To keep skills current, our Telecommunicators must attend a minimum of 24 hours of continuing education every year.
+To keep skills current, Telecommunicators must attend a minimum of 24 hours of continuing education every year.
 TCOMM 911 offers both in-house training as well as hosting classes from experts in the fields of public safety, including: Domestic Violence, Stress Management, TTY, Handling Suicidal Calls, and Hostage Negotiations courses.

 Training Supervisor